jaeyunn15/jaeyunn15/README.md

 **About Me!**

 - 👨🏽‍💻 I’m currently studying Android and CS.
-- 🤔 My interests are concurrency & parallel programming.
+- 🤔 My interests are reactive programming.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [wodbs135@gmail.com](mailto:wodbs135@gmail.com).
 <!--- 📝 See my [Resume](https://www.notion.so/ca54de7d329d4b7ba5dcce3875f20105) to get more info.-->